aaguirrej/Coursera_Capstone/final_report.md

 Cluster 1: Best Rated Fancy Local and International Restaurants Cluster 2: Best Rated and Recommended International Restaurants

-This cluster analysis can be used by entrepeneurs trying to open a restaurant in Dowtown Toronto area.
-For example what type of restaurant should an entrepenuer open in Central Bay Stree?
+This cluster analysis can be used by entrepreneurs trying to open a restaurant in Dowtown Toronto area.
+For example what type of restaurant should an entrepreneur open in Central Bay Street?
 Looking at the Neighbourhoods by Cluster Labels countplot, it could be a Cluster 0 or Cluster 1 type of restaurant, since it seems that there is room to grow on those types of restaurantes compared to Church and Wellesley neighbourhood.
-If an entrepenuer wants to open a restaurant with high customer engagement and word of mouth (Cluster 2), then Garden District or Harbourfront would be the suggested Neighbourhoods, as long as the restaurant is a quality International Restaurant.
+If an entrepreneur wants to open a restaurant with high customer engagement and word of mouth (Cluster 2), then Garden District or Harbourfront would be the suggested Neighbourhoods, as long as the restaurant is a quality International Restaurant.

-For deeper analysis some other considerations like demographics, real state and land use should be also be considered for a suitable locaction.
+For deeper analysis some other considerations like demographics, real state and land use should be also be considered for a suitable location.

 ![Image 15](https://github.com/aaguirrej/Coursera_Capstone/blob/master/Screen%20Shot%202020-03-31%20at%209.42.50%20PM.png)
 ![Image 16](https://github.com/aaguirrej/Coursera_Capstone/blob/master/Screen%20Shot%202020-03-31%20at%209.43.00%20PM.png)